t-bast/bolts/04-onion-routing.md

 Onion messages allow peers to use existing connections to query for invoices (see [BOLT 12](12-offer-encoding.md)).
 Like gossip messages, they are not associated with a particular local channel.
-Like HTLCs, they use [onion messages](#onion-message-payload-format) protocol for end-to-end encryption.
+Like HTLCs, they use an [onion encryption](#onion-message-payload-format) protocol for end-to-end encryption.

 Onion messages are unreliable: in particular, they are designed to be cheap to process and require no storage to forward.
 As a result,